microsoft/fastseq/examples/prophetnet/README.md

       --remove-bpe \
       --gen-subset valid \
 ```
-To get the baseline speed number, replace `fastseq-generate-for-fairseq` by `fairseq-generate`.
+To get baseline speed number which doesn't use FastSeq optimizations, replace `fastseq-generate-for-fairseq` by `fairseq-generate`.